 Citi also charges a 3% balance transfer fee (or $5, whichever is higher).
 As we’ve mentioned, with either card, you’ll be better off completing a transfer as soon as you can because of Citi’s four-month requirement and higher balance transfer fees on the Discover it Balance Transfer after the 3% intro fee (up to 5% thereafter).
 Still, Citi wins this round as you won’t pay more than 3% (or $5) in balance transfer fees, when with Discover, you may potentially pay 5%.

 It’s a draw

 One big advantage that both of these cards share is that neither charges an annual fee.
 That helps you focus on knocking out your high-interest balance.
 But that’s not all.
-Each has their own list of benefits as well.
+Each has its own list of benefits as well.

 The Citi Simplicity card offers you some grace with late payments – meaning any number of missed payment deadlines won’t result in any penalty fees or a penalty APR.
 However, interest on late payments can get high, and you’ll see a ding on your credit report if a payment is made 30 days after it’s due.
-The card comes with some additional perks, such as car rental insurance, an extended warranty program and the shopping assistance program, Citi Price Rewind.

 Choose Citi Simplicity if: